knowledgepicker/word-cloud/README.md

 ### Creating NuGet package

-Until we have a CI pipeline, this is how we release new version of the package (don't forget to replace 1.0.0 by the correct version):
+Until we have a CI pipeline, this is how we release new version of the package (don't forget to replace 1.0.0 with the correct version):

 ```bash
 cd src/KnowledgePicker.WordCloud